OctopusDeploy/docs/docs/administration/authentication-providers/index.md

 ## Auto Login {#AuthenticationProviders-AutoLogin}

-Some of the authentication providers rely on Forms style authentication, where the user provides a username and password directly on a form in the Octopus Deploy web application.
+Some of the authentication providers rely on forms style authentication, where the user provides a username and password directly on a form in the Octopus Deploy web application.
 Other providers rely on a redirection to an external URL to authenticate the user.
 This latter group of providers will, by default, present a link to the user to trigger the redirect to the external URL.

 Starting in v3.5, you can also configure Octopus Deploy to automatically redirect to the external URL so the user doesn't have to explicitly click on the link.
 This behavior is **not enabled by default**.
 To enable it, run the following: